annopohjala/gandalf-colombo-demo/README.md

 - **VM Firewall (UFW – Extra Layer if Needed)**: Inside the VM, use ufw for host-level control.
 Why?
 Double protection if AWS group fails.
 How: On app VM: `sudo ufw enable; sudo ufw allow from 13.60.70.83 to any port 80`.
 Check `sudo ufw status`.
 (Not needed for demo, but production yes.)
 - **Why These?**: AWS groups are cloud-native (best for EC2).
 UFW is simple OS-level.
 Together, they follow defense-in-depth (multiple layers).
 In context: Demo has public access for testing; production restricts to allowed IPs (e.g., Prometheus for /metrics, reviewers for app).

 ## Suggestions for Production Improvements

-These are realistic next steps I would implement in a real environment:

-## Suggestions for Production Improvements